 - extra maple syrup and pecans for topping

-- Melted butter or coconut oil for topping
+- 1 tbsp Melted butter or melted refined coconut oil

 For the topping:

-- Mix 1 tbsp melted butter or coconut oil with 1-2 tbsp maple syrup and 1/4 tsp vanilla.
-Pour on muffins once cooled.
+- Mix 1 tbsp melted butter or melted refined coconut oil with 1-2 tbsp maple syrup.
+Brush on top muffins once out of the oven or ready to serve.

 Paleo substitute for sour cream or buttermilk